x

 Purely east, west, or north-facing solar panels

-Like Australian homes with roofs facing north, flat roofs with solar panels tilted north will enjoy a large amount of solar energy.
-That’s because our land down under is in the southern hemisphere, so the sun moves towards the north.
+Like Australian homes with roofs facing north, flat roofs with solar panels tilted north will enjoy a large amount of solar power.
+That’s because our land down below is in the southern hemisphere, so the sun moves towards the north.

 Mixed (east-west) orientations

-Out of all the possible ways to install solar panels on flat roofs, I like this best.
+Out of all the possible ways to install panels on flat roofs, I like this the best.

 Here, you have one row of solar panels facing east, and right behind it is another row facing west.
 Repeat as many times as your roof and budget allow.

-The caveat is that it’s more expensive and not many installers accept this kind of project.
-Lucky for you, we can get you quotes from 3 of our pre-vetted installers – for FREE!
-The more installers you ask, the better your chances of finding someone who can take on this project.
+The caveat is that it’s more expensive, and not many solar installers or solar companies accept this kind of project.
+Lucky for you, we can get you quotes from 3 of our pre-vetted installers—for FREE!

 What about solar panels that are installed flat or tilted south?
 Why not them?

-I don’t recommend south-facing panels to Aussies because it faces away from the sun.
-Meaning, they generate the least amount of energy in total.
+I don’t recommend south-facing panels to Aussies because they face away from the sun.
+Meaning they generate the least amount of solar power in total.

-On the other hand, yes, you can install solar panels flat on your roof.
-This way gets you cheap installation costs and a decent amount of energy.
+On the other hand, yes, you can install panels flat on your roof.
+This way, you get cheap solar installation costs and a decent amount of solar power.

 The problem with flat solar panels, however, is that they’re not self-cleaning and are therefore impractical for many.

-Is it cheaper and easier to install solar panels for flat roofs?
+Is it cheaper and easier to install panels for flat roofs?

-Installing solar panels on a flat roof and a sloped roof tend to be around the same price, which is about 1000 AUD per kW.
-Although, this price still depends on your installer and the rack he/she will use.
+Installing solar panels on a flat roof and a sloped roof tends to be around the same price, which is about 1000 AUD per kW.
+Although this price still depends on your installer and the rack he/she will use.

 Also, installing solar panels on flat roofs generally won’t require your installer to drill holes either because most of today’s racking systems have enough weight to keep the array stable.